cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

     REINDEX { INDEX | TABLE | DATABASE | SYSTEM } name [ FORCE ]

-We’ll start by adding a test, in `postgresqlAutocompleteParserSpec.js` in the specs folder inside the main describe function before the first `it('should...`:
+We’ll start by adding a test, in `postgresqlAutocompleteParser.test.js` in the test folder inside the main describe function before the first `it('should...`:

     fdescribe('REINDEX', () => {
       it('should handle "REINDEX TABLE foo FORCE; |"', () => {